ONSdigital/dis-wagtail/README.md

 #### Installation

-Install Playwrights dependencies (including its browser drivers) with:
+Install the Playwright dependencies (including its browser drivers) with:

 ```shell
 make playwright-install